rlucioni/recipes/recipes/pie-crust.md

 ## Ingredients

+- 2 tablespoons vodka or other 80-proof liquor
+- 2 tablespoons water
+- 6 tablespoons unsalted butter, cut into small pieces
+- 40 grams (1/4 cup) vegetable shortening
 - 200 grams all-purpose flour
 - 1/2 teaspoon salt
-- 1 tablespoon white sugar
+- 1 tablespoon sugar
-- 6 tablespoons unsalted butter, cut into small pieces and chilled
-- 40 grams (1/4 cup) vegetable shortening, chilled
-- 2 tablespoons vodka, or other 80-proof liquor
-- 2 tablespoons cold water

 ## Instructions

-1. Mix vodka and water and place in freezer.
+1. Mix vodka and water.
+Put mixture in the freezer.
+2. Put butter pieces and vegetable shortening in the freezer.
+Let it chill 10-15 minutes.
-2. Mix flour, salt, and sugar in a food processor.
+3. Blitz flour, salt, and sugar in a food processor.
-3. Cut in chilled butter and shortening until texture resembles coarse crumbs.
+4. Add the chilled butter and shortening.
+Process until texture resembles coarse crumbs or wet sand.
-4. Stop food processor, sprinkle over most of the cold water and alcohol, then process until a ball of dough forms.
-5. Mold dough into a ball, wrap in plastic, and refrigerate for at least 45 minutes.
-6. Roll out on a well-floured surface.
+5. Dump crumbs into a bowl.
+Sprinkle over most of the chilled liquid mixture.
+Fold with a spatula until a dry, loose dough forms, adding the rest of the chilled liquid as necessary.
+Press it together with your hands and mold it into a disk on a piece of plastic wrap.

+Refrigerate at least 30 minutes before using, or freeze for later use.